-Check out our first featured article, just to the right here and the list of articles to come soon.
+Check out our new featured articles, just to the right here and the list of articles to come soon.
 We have a lot lined up but would welcome ideas for issues about English or other languages in Wisconsin and the Upper Midwest.
 If you have a question about language and dialect in Wisconsin, ask away … it could become a featured article.

 The heavy lifting on this redesign is being done by Cris Font-Santiago and Sarah Holmstrom, both doctoral students here at the University of Wisconsin – Madison.
 Thanks, Cris and Sarah.
 We owe you!